 In terms of design, all three devices now have a physical privacy shutter (with mic/camera off) and physical volume controls, while all are available in white (glacier) and dark grey (charcoal).
 The main body of each device is covered in fabric.

-None of the devices support Wi-Fi 6, although they support 802.11ac (Wi-Fi 5) and A2DP support for streaming audio via Bluetooth.
+The devices support support 802.11ac (Wi-Fi 5) and A2DP support for streaming audio via Bluetooth.

 The Echo Show 10 has always been seen as a more of a room-filling entertainment device, while Show 5 and 8 are more bedside or desk devices.
-Indeed, Show 5 is more of a Echo Spot or alarm clock radio-esque device.
+Indeed, Show 5 is more of an alarm or clock radio device.

 The Echo Show 5 and 8 are a trapezoid shape on the rear, whereas the new Show 10 looks more like an old iMac, with a 'bulb' or flattened sphere shape holding the screen.
 There's a reason for that because the screen can rotate up to 175 degrees.
 If you're on a video call, it'll move as you do in order to keep you in the frame.
 However, the 'tilt' of the screen is manually operated.

 The Echo Show 8 - updated in 2021 - will also track you around the room when on video calls, thanks to the new 13-megapixel camera.
 This will keep you in the centre of the frame if you move around.

 The main disappointment in terms of the design of the Echo Show 10 is that the display itself has relatively large bezels, but it has clearly been designed to hit a price point.
 That's no different to any other Echo device.

 - Echo Show 10: 10.1-inch HD touchscreen (1,280 x 800 resolution)

 - Echo Show 8: 8-inch HD touchscreen (1,280 x 800 resolution)